InterfaceGuy/SemanticSearch/README.md

-# Semantic Search Script
+# Semantic Search Application

-This is a Python script that performs semantic search using TensorFlow Hub and the Universal Sentence Encoder model.
+This is an Electron-based desktop application with a React frontend that performs semantic search using TensorFlow.js and the Universal Sentence Encoder model.

 ## Features

 - Semantic search functionality
 - Cosine similarity calculation
-- Command-line interface
+- User-friendly graphical interface
+- Directory selection for search targets
+- Configurable number of search results

 ## Prerequisites

-- Python 3.7+
-- TensorFlow 2.x
-- TensorFlow Hub
+- Node.js (latest LTS version recommended)
+- npm (comes with Node.js)

 ## Installation